ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

   vocabulary read through this amendment (Completed replaces the confirm tag; `InProgress` replaces `● Review`).

-- **2026-07-14 — the unified import path adapts to the native-primitives shape.**  Decision 2's "the import path unifies" ships as a toolbar **Import…** gesture (a minimal source picker; the separate load section and its assignment table are retired) whose segments flow through the SAME landing kernel the accept path uses — the canonical node's **identity is stable** (the earlier promote-the-source-to-canonical mechanism is retired; the source node is consumed after a successful copy, left untouched on failure).
-SCT resolution per source segment: an existing `TerminologyEntry` tag carrying a structure code wins; else name matching over the `Resources/Terminology/LabelToSCT/` bridges; else the segment lands as an extra untagged row and structure assignment is the **native terminology-navigator gesture** on the table's colour swatch (the in-row assignment combo of Decision 2 predates the native pivot and is superseded).
+- **2026-07-14 — the unified import path ships as an explicit correspondence dialog.**  Decision 2's "the import path unifies" ships as a toolbar **Import…** gesture opening a correspondence dialog (the separate load section is retired): under the source picker, a mapping table lists every source segment with an **"Import as"** combo — the skip entry is THE default for every row.
+  There is **no auto-match**: neither name matching over the `Resources/Terminology/LabelToSCT/` bridges nor tag-based routing ships (the bridge JSONs remain ADR-0011 repo assets); the surgeon states every correspondence explicitly, and unmapped segments never land.
+A structure whose checklist row already landed is annotated "(already present)" and stays selectable.
+Mapped segments flow through the SAME landing kernel the accept path uses and take the EXPECTED structure's identity — vocabulary title, visual defaults, SCT tag; several rows may map to one structure (the multifocal
+  shape: subsequent titles number "<Title> 2", "<Title> 3"…).
+The canonical node's **identity is stable** (the earlier promote-the-source-to-canonical mechanism is retired); the source node is consumed only when EVERY segment was mapped — any skipped row keeps the source in the scene (the status line says so), and an all-skip mapping is a graceful no-op.
 Landed — and in particular surgeon-`Completed` — rows are **never overwritten or demoted by an import**: the incoming segment lands as an extra same-code `InProgress` row and the surgeon decides which to keep (the